Swim lessons

 What Cannonball Swimming Academy does

-Cannonball Swimming Academy provides year-round swim instruction for children, adults, and families in Southeastern Kentucky.
-The program starts with one-on-one teaching that builds communication, breathing, floating, turning, and movement in the water, then expands into technique work, competitive development, and water safety education when swimmers are ready.
+Cannonball Swimming Academy offers year-round swim instruction for children, adults, and families in Southeastern Kentucky.
+The work starts with one-on-one lessons focused on communication, breathing, water comfort, floating, and safe independence, then continues into technique work, small-group development for independent swimmers, and water safety education for schools and community groups.

 01